 Players Who Have Died This Day

 Hall of Fame Dodger (and Yankee and four other clubs) spitballer Burleigh Grimes passed away on December 6, 1985.
 With a 270-212, 19-year career, Grimes went 1-2 with the Yanks in 10 games in 1934, his last year.
-Two other Yankee players have died on December 6.
+Three other Yankee players have died on December 6.
 First, third baseman Wid Conroy (1959), who spent significant time manning shortstop and the outfield as well, played almost 800 games with the Highlanders from 1903-1908.
 He drilled 12 home runs and drove in 266, numbers that grow to 22 and 452 when one-year stops with the Brewers and the Pirates beforehand, and three seasons with the Senators afterward, are included.
 Outfielder Lou Clinton (1997) ended his career playing 86 games for the 1966-1967 Yankees.
 He hit five home runs with 23 rbi’s on 37-for-163 hitting in that time.
 A five-year stint with the Red Sox, and brief stops with the Angels, the A’s, and the Indians resulted in overall career totals of 65 and 229.
+Righthander Dave Wehrmeister (2023) posted no record in five games (no starts) with the 1981 Yankees.
+With the 1976-1978 Padres, plus two stops through 1985, Dave’s overall numbers were 4-9 with two saves in 76 games (10 starts).

 Players Born This Day